Prostitution in Honduras: Causes

 The first cause is poverty.
 Prostitution becomes a source of economic opportunity where there is a space of economic regression.
 Surprisingly, many children who go into prostitution are forced by the parents in order to provide for the family, hence there were high levels of reported abuse in sex workers' childhoods.
 In a country where there are low literacy rates in rural areas, there is little opportunity to gain economic prosperity through education.

 Exploiting this reality, sex-tourist agents go to the countryside to find these children and contract them out for work.
 The agents pay the parents large sums of money up front in exchange for contractual labor done by their children, a form of modern-day slavery.

 Another cause is the promise for a better lifestyle.
 Some children willingly participate in the child prostitution industry because they believe the quality of life will be better than before.
 There have even been reports of some sex workers believing they would get trafficked into a better country where they could start anew.
 Unfortunately, some children are homeless or surrounded by gang activity and find similar outlets to survive.

-Another large issue that is rarely mentioned is the influence gender roles play in prostitution.
-Women in Honduras are seen as sexual objects and treated as such.
-This is why violence levels are so high against sex workers, especially women.
-Because these women are fundamentally seen as passive objects for a man's pleasure, they are dehumanized and treated as less than human.